PADDY POWER STAYERS HURDLE 2023

 The Stayers Hurdle is open to horses that are four years of age or older and is the leading long-distance hurdle event over the National Hunt calendar.

-When the race’s most successful jockey Ruby Walsh won the race for the first time onboard Big Bucks in 2009, the prize money of the then Ladbrokes World Hurdle was £148,226.
+When the race’s most successful jockey Ruby Walsh, won for the first time onboard Big Bucks in 2009, the prize money of the then Ladbrokes World Hurdle was £148,226.

 Due to circumstances in 2021, all prize money was reduced, including for this race.
 Trained by Gavin Cromwell, Flooring Porter was the winner with jockey Danny Mullins on board.
 Connections earned £135,048 from the £240,000 on offer.